roman-milk/roman-milk.github.io/annabelle-gets-caught.md

+===

- ****** Annabelle Gets Caught Ch.
-02 ****** byJust_Plain_Bob© Annabelle wasn't very happy with her new arrangement.
+Annabelle wasn't very happy with her new arrangement.
 She didn't seem to mind finally having to give me blow jobs and anal sex and one day I intended to ask her about that.
 But she hadn't liked it one bit when I told her the price of her continued comfortable life and my not telling her sister's husband about their black lovers.

  "Do you really hate me that much?"